 According to the Waiver, it does not matter if the MCO is a contractor or agent.
 Either way, OAH has jurisdiction.

-Posted on April 29, 2013, in DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Jurisdiction, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, Medicaid Contracts, Mental Health, North Carolina, OAH, Petitions for Contested Cases, Provider Medicaid Contracts and tagged Administrative Law Judge, DHHS, Health care provider, Jurisdiction, Managed Care Organizations, Medicaid, Medicaid Appeals, North Carolina Department of Health and Human Services, North CarolinaOffice of Administrative Hearings, OAH.
+Posted on April 29, 2013, in Division of Medical Assistance, Federal Law, Health Care Providers and Services, Jurisdiction, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Appeals, Medicaid Contracts, Mental Health, NC DHHS, North Carolina, OAH, Petitions for Contested Cases, Provider Medicaid Contracts and tagged Administrative Law Judge, Health care provider, Jurisdiction, Managed Care Organizations, Medicaid, Medicaid Appeals, NC DHHS, North Carolina Department of Health and Human Services, North CarolinaOffice of Administrative Hearings, OAH.
 Bookmark the permalink.
 Leave a comment.